vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0004/README.md

 ### Will there be a patch for VMware Telco Cloud Platform?

-VMware Telco Cloud Platform customers will need to update to a version of ESXi that contains the fixes, which may necessitate moving to a newer version of VMware Telco Cloud Platform (TCP).
+VMware Telco Cloud Platform customers will need to update to a version of ESX that contains the fixes, which may necessitate moving to a newer version of VMware Telco Cloud Platform (TCP).
 For more details please consult the instructions in the VMSA itself.

 ### Are there workarounds for these vulnerabilities?